pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 Pick up hidden Max Ether outside of Tunnel

 Gambler:
-- BB (potion turn 1 if hp < 5)
+> potion turn 1 if HP < 5
+- BB
 - Thrash

-* Take note of your hp leaving gambler
+> Take note of your hp leaving gambler
-- If hp is 9-15 follow regular shopping & Late Drill Strats
+- If HP = 9-15 follow **Late Drill** Strats
-- If hp is 1-8 or 16+ follow Early Drill shopping & Early Drill Strats
+- If HP = 1-8 or 16+ follow **Early Drill** Strats

 Get Underground  Elixer

 ## Celadon Mart
-note: if you fought the gentleman ma
+note if you fought the gentleman:
-> On Early Drill with gentleman money,  still buy 4 Super Potions and 5 X-Specials.
+  + On Early Drill with gentleman money, still buy 4 Super Potions and 5 X-Specials.
-> On Late Drill with gentleman money, buy 6 X-Specials and 4 X-Speeds to have extra.
+  + On Late Drill with gentleman money, buy 6 X-Specials and 4 X-Speeds (1 extra of each)

 - 2nd Floor
     - Buy TM07